hadeaninc/typesearch.rs/README.md

 Optional:

  - if building the web frontend - wasm-pack - `cargo install wasm-pack`
- - if doing large scale analysis (e.g. top100) - a full crates.io mirror with [criner](https://github.com/the-lean-crate/criner)
+ - if doing large scale analysis (e.g. top100) - a full crates.io mirror with [Panamax](https://github.com/panamax-rs/panamax)
-   - tell typesearch.rs how to find it with the `--criner-db` global flag
+   - tell typesearch.rs how to find it with the `--panamax-mirror` global flag
- - if doing container analysis - a running instance of [cargo-cacher](https://github.com/ChrisMacNaughton/cargo-cacher) at 127.0.0.1:8888
+ - if doing container analysis - a running instance of `panamax serve` at 127.0.0.1:8888
  - if doing container analysis - podman

 ## Get up and running